 Know the right combination of muscles to train to ensure your bodybuilding gains are met and really work to get the most out of every workout.

-The benefit of combining certain groups is to work like-minded muscles with complimentary movements.
+The bonus of combining certain groups is to work like-minded muscles with complimentary movements.
 A day off of recovery for that muscle group will allow the muscle to recharge to better target muscle growth.
-Compound exercises are those that involve more than one group of muscles and can increase efficiency, strength, and weight loss.
-However, if you want to strengthen one muscle over the other, exercises performed in the beginning of the workout led to greater gains than those completed at the end (1).
-Fatigue plays a role for those muscles worked at the beginning are fresher and more willing to lift more weight.
+Compound exercises are those that involve more than one group of muscles and can increase efficiency, muscle mass, and weight loss.

-These muscle group combinations ensure you see big gains without sacrificing your overall health so as to not waste your time in the gym and be as effective as possible.
+These muscle group combinations ensure you see big gains without sacrificing your overall health so as to not waste your time in the gym and be as effective as possible with all muscle groups.
 A simple change in your existing workout plan can go a long way in terms of benefits and gains for muscle group training with added intensity.
 Getting enough resistance from enough intensity quickly can ensure safe lifting for weeks and months as you build up enough muscle.

 - Incline Chest Press

 - Arnold Press

 - Dumbbells Triceps Kickbacks